calltelemetry/calltelemetry/kubernetes/README.md

 # Call Telemetry HA Deployment Guide

 ::: warning
-This document is about to be heavily updated, and our Kubernetes charts and guides have moved to a new repository.
-Please check the [Call Telemetry Charts Repo](https://github.com/calltelemetry/k8s) for the latest information.
+This document is about to be heavily updated, and our Kubernetes charts and guides have moved.
+Please check the [Call Telemetry HA Deployment Documentation](https://docs.calltelemetry.com/deployment/k3s.html) for the latest information.
 :::

-This guide provides detailed instructions for setting up and deploying the Call Telemetry application using Kuberenetes with load balancing an a HA PostgreSQL Cluster.
+This guide provides detailed instructions for setting up and deploying the Call Telemetry application using Kubernetes with load balancing and an HA PostgreSQL Cluster.

-Kubernetes is free to use on your own, and support is available please contact [Support](mailto:jason@calltelelemetry.com) for more information.
+Kubernetes is free to use on your own, and support is available please contact [Support](mailto:jason@calltelemetry.com) for more information.

 ## Prerequisites